Trying to Drink Less? These Tasty Summer Mocktails Make it Easy

 The report, commissioned by the Canadian Centre for Substance Use and Addiction (CCSA) shows that one in five Canadians who are staying home more have reported an increase in alcohol consumption since the pandemic unfolded.
 (Stress and boredom are the most common causes, though a lack of regular routine and loneliness aren’t far behind).

 Currently, Canada’s low-risk alcohol drinking guidelines recommend women have no more than two drinks a day to help reduce long-term health risks.
-New research from the Journal of Studies of Alcohol and Drugs, however, pushes that number down even further, suggesting that Canadians should have no more than one drink a day.
+Research from the Journal of Studies of Alcohol and Drugs, however, pushes that number down even further, suggesting that Canadians should have no more than one drink a day.

 One drink, by the way, is measured as: